Webcampak/Documentation/webcampak3.x/src/docs/Use/en_View_Videos.md

 ## Overview

-The Videos windows allows users to navigate through sources and their videos.
+The Videos window allows users to navigate through sources and their videos.

 ![Videos](images/desktop.videos.en.png)

-Sources can be selected using the dropdown on the top-left corner of the window, once selected, the source's title is displayed on top of the source's control panel.
+Sources can be selected using the drop-down on the top-left corner of the window, once selected, the source's title is displayed on top of the source's control panel.

 When selecting a source, Webcampak will automatically position the system to the latest day with videos of the selected source.